ParrotSec/documentation/docs/getting-started/install-vbox-guest-add.md

     Shared clipboard
         Shared clipboard from host to Parrot.

-Guest Additions Installation(s)
+# Method 1 (Easiest)

-Method 1 (Easiest)
+1. Open a terminal and update your packages list from the repository to retrieve the latest list of available packages

-1. Open a terminal and update your packages list from the repository with sudo apt-get update
+`sudo apt update`

-2. Install the Guest Additions from ParrotOS repository with sudo apt-get install virtualbox-guest-utils If requested to continue write Y then hit Enter on your keyboard.
+2. Install the Guest Additions from ParrotOS repository with the following command

-3. And install the last package with sudo apt-get install virtualbox-guest-x11
+`sudo apt install -y virtualbox-guest-dkms`

-4. When installation is completed, you can reboot your machine with sudo reboot
+1. When installation is completed, you can reboot your machine with sudo reboot

-5. Check if Guest Additions are correctly installed by running sudo /usr/sbin/VBoxService -V
+2. Check if Guest Additions are correctly installed by running sudo /usr/sbin/VBoxService -V

-Method 2 (From ISO)
+# Method 2 (From ISO)

 1. On Virtual Machine menu bar, select Devices > Insert Guest Additions CD image…

 2. Login as root by using sudo su, and insert your current user password

 3. Enter the CDROM directory by using cd /media/cdrom0/

 4. Copy the Guest Additions file to “/root” directory with cp VBoxLinuxAdditions.run ~

 5. Enter the “/root” directory with cd ~

 6. Give the permission for execute “+x” to “VBoxLinuxAdditions.run” by using chmod +x VBoxLinuxAdditions.run

 7. Execute “VBoxLinuxAdditions.run” with ./VBoxLinuxAdditions.run

 8. At installation completed, reboot the virtual machine with reboot